Financial Hardship

 How financial hardship impacts your credit report

 A financial hardship arrangement is an agreement between you and Heritage.
-If something has impacted your ability to repay your your credit card, personal loan, car loan or mortgage loan repayments, we can help by reducing them or deferring them for a set amount of time.
+If something has impacted your ability to repay your credit card, personal loan, car loan or mortgage loan repayments, we can help by reducing them or deferring them for a set amount of time.
 Financial hardship information is not a reflection of poor credit management.
 In fact, having a hardship agreement can help protect your credit report from missed repayments.

 What does financial hardship look like in my credit report?